 Food Coloring Fun

-An important part of kindergarten is for the kids to learn to complete tasks completely on their own.
-Gaining a sense of confidence and self-worth at this age is crucial.
-But they also like to get dirty and sticky.
+One of the major focuses in kindergarten is for the kids to learn to complete tasks entirely on their own.
+Gaining a sense of confidence and self-worth at this age is crucial—and sometimes getting dirty and sticky is the best way to do it!
 Here's a fun activity kindergarteners can make completely on their own from start to finish while learning about colors and dilution.

 All they need to do is simply mix flour and water together to get a nice, pliable dough.
 It will “magically” turn into different colors when they add food coloring, one drop at a time.